odlp/inflight/README.md

 ## Todo

 - Add interactive git hook setup
-- Be graceful and don't prevent commits if an error occurs.
-E.g.
-    - The user has no started stories
-    - The API is down or keys are misconfigured
 - Cache the author's Tracker initials to make the hook faster (fewer requests)